-We have a number of negotiating committees, officially recognised by the health departments in national negotiations for NHS doctors and by the Doctors' and Dentists' Review Body.
+We have a number of specialist and negotiating committees.
+Our negotiating committees are officially recognised by the health departments in national negotiations for NHS doctors and by the Doctors' and Dentists' Review Body.

-Details of the BMA General Practitioners Committee, including its members, priorities and contract negotiation updates.
+Details of the GPC including its members, priorities and contract negotiation updates.

 Consultants and specialists are represented by the BMA CC and three national committees.

-Get involved and nominate yourself for a committee role, and see who was successful in 2016.
+Get involved and nominate yourself for a committee role.

 Make sure you're up to speed with our new online system for nominating and voting in BMA committee elections.